21 Weeks Pregnant - Pregnancy Week 21

 Week 21 marks a slight slowing of the growth process.
 The fetus continues to grow, but more attention is paid to internal organs and development than weight gain.
 Length does not slow as rapidly, so the fetus may take on an extremely thin façade for a while.
 Male fetuses begin to drop the testes during week 21.
 The testes will move from inside the body into the scrotal sac.
 Heart growth and strength is the major focus.

 Pregnant women with multiples may have some concerns about fetal battles in utero.
 Twin or triplet fetuses will kick and punch each other on a regular basis.
 The babies are separated with a thick, elastic wall that prevents harm.
-The walls of the amniotic sac are extremely strong, so neither baby will kick through or break the bag of waters in battle.
+The walls of the amniotic sac are extremely strong, so neither baby will kick through to break the bag of waters in battle.

 The uterus continues to grow – up.
 It has reached ½ inch above the navel.
 Pregnancy weight gain may have reached 10 to 15 pounds by this point in gestation and will continue to increase gradually.
-Eating a healthy, well balanced diet means mom does not have to count calories as strictly as she normally would.
+Eating a healthy, well balanced diet means mom does not have to coun calories as strictly as she normally would.
 The body needs extra calories for baby, but also for personal growth and changes that continue to occur throughout the 40 weeks.

 Multiples tend to cause more swelling than singlets.
 Resting often and propping up the feet is crucial to making it through the next 17 weeks with two or more fetuses growing.